-Mike Styles is the National Specialist - Literacy and Numeracy at the Primary Industry Training Organisation.
-Mike has led national research projects looking into dyslexia in tertiary education and in the workplace and has presented the findings at international conferences in the United Kingdom, Italy and Australia.
+Mike Styles is a self-employed dyslexia researcher and practitioner and is contracted to government agencies to provide consultancy advice on dyslexia and other neuro-diverse conditions.
+Mike has led national research projects into dyslexia in tertiary education and the workplace and has presented the findings at international conferences in the United Kingdom, Italy and Australia.

 Mike delivers workshops and webinars for Ako Aotearoa on dyslexia and numeracy.
 He is a member of the British Dyslexia Association and runs a dyslexia consultancy business as well.
 He has recently completed projects examining the occurrence of dyslexia in the NZ prison population and in the long term unemployed.

 Continuing Education, Victoria University of Wellington, PO Box 600, Wellington 6140.